Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Stockturn

-Stockturn = sales / average stock for the selected period.
+Stockturn = Sales / average stock for the selected period.

 Sales are the number of units sold.
 Average stock is based on the historical inventory snapshots taken by Inventory Planner during the daily data sync with your connected platform.
 This metric will not be available immediately when creating an Inventory Planner account.
 Historical stock information is recorded starting with the date an Inventory Planner account is created.